ansible-collections/netapp.ontap/README.md

 - na_ontap_command: stdout_lines_filter contains data only if include/exlude_lines parameter is used. (zeten30)
 - na_ontap_command: stripped_line len is checked only once, filters are inside if block. (zeten30)
 - na_ontap_interface: allow module to run on node before joining the cluster.
+- na_ontap_net_ifgrp: Fixed error for na_ontap_net_ifgrp if no port is given.
 - na_ontap_snapmirror: Fixed traceback when running as vsadmin.
 Do not attempt to break a relationship that is 'Uninitialized'.
 - na_ontap_snapshot_policy: Fixed KeyError: 'prefix' bug when prefix parameter isn't supplied.
 - na_ontap_volume: Fixed error reporting if efficiency policy cannot be read.
 Do not attempt to read efficiency policy if not needed.
+- na_ontap_volume: Fixed error when modifying volume efficiency policy.
 - na_ontap_volume_clone: Fixed KeyError exception on 'volume'
-- na_ontap_volume: volume efficiency policy modifying issue fixed.

 ### Added REST support to existing modules
 - na_ontap_dns: added REST support for dns creation and modification on cluster vserver.